yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

 ---
-title: "Developing Film With Ilford ID-11"
+title: "Developing Film With Ilford ID-11 (Work In Progress)"
 ---

 ID-11 is a black and white developer.
 It will not work well for chromogenic films and some black and white films are chromogenic!
 Check your film doesn't say "C-41" somewhere on it.
 If it does, then it needs to be processed like a colour negative film.